kgrid/reference-objects/bmi-calc-ko/knowledge/README.md

 - get_bmi_category: takes in a bmi and returns what health category this BMI would be classified under.
 The current output options are: "Underweight", "Normal Weight", "OverWeight", and "Obese"

 ### Testing
-Testing scripts can be run by using ```deno test test_knowledge.ts``` to verify the knowledge underlying deno services
+Testing scripts can be run by using ```deno test knowledge_test.ts``` to verify the knowledge underlying deno services